 Served as lead lender’s counsel on $26.4 million construction loan for 132-unit luxury multi-family project in downtown riverfront area.

 Served as lead lender’s counsel on $11.1 million construction loan for 103,500 square-foot distribution center for an international delivery service company.

 Assisted developer in all aspects of development and redevelopment of 65 acres of former suburban industrial land into a more than $77 million mixed-use project, including national retailers and a multi-family complex, and financed with tax increment financing and conventional loans.

-Partner with civic organizations in efforts to revitalize and redevelop West Wisconsin Avenue in downtown Milwaukee, including land assembly and historic restoration.
+Partnered with civic organizations in efforts to revitalize and redevelop West Wisconsin Avenue in downtown Milwaukee, including land assembly and historic restoration.

 Served as lead developer’s counsel on $5.4 million low-income housing tax credit financed project for development of 24 new residential units.

 Served as lead developer’s counsel on $7.8 million low-income housing tax credit-financed project for development of 24 new single-family homes and adaptive reuse of 20 existing residential units.

 Served as lead developer’s counsel on $7.7 million low-income housing tax credit-financed project for redevelopment of 48 existing units.

 Admitted To Practice